St John's wort

 Follow the directions on the packet making sure you read the information leaflet first.

-Herbal therapies are not recommended for pregnant or breastfeeding women, children, the elderly, or those with compromised immune systems.
+Herbal therapies are not recommended for pregnant or breastfeeding women, children, elderly people, or those with compromised immune systems.
 In addition, some herbs have sedative or blood-thinning qualities.
 Consequently, they may interact dangerously with NSAIDs or other pain medications.
 Others may cause gastrointestinal upset if taken in large doses.

-Research has shown that St. John's wort may reduce the effectiveness of several medicines, including birth control pills and some heart disease medications.
+Research has shown that St John's wort may reduce the effectiveness of several drugs, including birth control pills and some heart disease medications.
 Talk to your doctor about all the medications you are taking.

 What other precautions should I take with herbal remedies?